 Python files: grabs latest pricing information from Coinbase and publishes information to Kafka

-First, I needed to update the Dockerfile to install the QuestDB Kafka Connector files:
+First, I installed the QuestDB Kafka Connector files:

-Next, the docker compose file was updated to expose port 9009 (ILP) on QuestDB instead of 8812 (PostgreSQL):
+Next, the docker compose file exposes port 9009 (ILP) on QuestDB instead of 8812 (PostgreSQL):

 The important things to notice here are: